101 Weather And Home Weather Station Facts & Tips You Need To Know

 The arrival of a cold front is normally very abrupt, accompanied by heavy rains and stormy weather conditions, including strong winds and thunderstorms, which normally moves very quickly and can dissipate as quickly as it arrived.

-(This dramatic and violent nature of cold fronts helped to establish this strong association many people have formed between cold fronts and stormy wet weather.)
+(This dramatic and violent nature of cold fronts helped establish this strong association many people have formed between cold fronts and stormy wet weather.)

 14) Hurricanes, Typhoons And Tropical Cyclones - All Essentially One-And-The-Same Weather System